pschachte/wybe/src/README.md

 callers, but not vice versa.
 Therefore, types must be uniquely determined by proc definitions.

-Because submodules automatically have access to all items (even private ones) in their supermodule, submodules are considered to depend on their supermodules.
-Likewise, supermodules automatically import everything exported by their submodules, so supermodules depend on their submodules.
-This means a module is always in the same module dependency SCC as all its submodules.
+Because submodules in a file automatically have access to all items (even private ones) in their supermodule, submodules in that file are considered to depend on their supermodules.
+Likewise, supermodules automatically import everything exported by their submodules in the same file, so supermodules depend on their submodules.
+This means all modules in a given file are always in the same module dependency SCC.
+Since SCCs are type checked in topological order, this ensures that all proc calls can only refer to procs that have already been type checked or are defined in the current SCC.

 Type checking is responsible for overloading resolution, therefore during type checking, there may be multiple possible procs that could be referenced